godzola/skinny-bones-jekyll/_posts/2018-01-30-about-mira.md

 ---
 title: About Me
-layout: media
+layout: archive
-excerpt: This is a teaser about you, or whatever you want.
-Maybe soething a little eye-catching... up to you
+excerpt: Hi my name is Mira Zola and click on the picture above to learn a little bit about me!
 image:
   teaser: CapM-400x250.jpg
 ---